Catholic Church and homosexuality: Pastoral care for gay Catholics

-Dissent from church teaching
+Dissent from Catholic doctrine

 There have been practical and ministerial disagreements within the clergy, hierarchy, and laity of the Catholic Church concerning the church's position on homosexuality.
 Some Catholics and Catholic groups have sought to adopt an approach they consider to be more inclusive.
 Dissenters argue that the prohibition on extramarital sex emphasizes the physical dimension of the act at the expense of higher moral, personal and spiritual goals and that the practice of total, lifelong sexual denial risks personal isolation.
 Other arguments include that the teaching violates "the truth of God's unconditional love for all people", and drives "young people away from the Church".
 Opponents argue that it is preferable to believe that this element of church teaching is mistaken.
 The opinion of lay Catholics tends to be more supportive of gay marriage than the hierarchy.

 Upwards of 70 people have been fired from jobs at Catholic schools or universities because of their marriages to partners of the same sex or, in one case, support for LGBT rights campaigns.
 When one Jesuit high school refused to fire a teacher after he publicly entered into a gay marriage, the local bishop designated the school as no longer Catholic; the school has appealed his decision.
 As of 2019, the Holy See has temporarily suspended the bishop's decree.